I’m excited to be included in the ranks of the Female Founder Collective as it’s a reminder to folks that women are powerful in all aspects of life.

 Luckily, I was able to get a job at a local TV station after my first child was born.
 But again, as much as I asked, getting a sales position was never an option.
 It was a male-dominated environment and women were only good enough as assistants.

-Years later, after my second child (1986), office automation (DOS, 5-Finger Key Entry, Word Processing, etc.) was like a beacon calling me.
+Years later, after my second child in 1986, office automation (Word Processing, etc.) was like a beacon calling me.
 I participated in a training program through the local unemployment office and applied for a position at several companies, with my eye on SAIC, San Diego’s largest employee-owned company.
 Having interviewed with them, I could see there would be plenty of room for growth and advancement.
 I just had to get in.

 As I waited to hear from SAIC, I was offered a position with a real estate company, but I declined it because my heart was already hellbent on the employee-owned company.
 I’ll never forget my husband at the time asking, “Why the hell do you have to be so ambitious?
 Why can’t you be like all other women and just take the job you were offered?!”